keretdodor/gcp-project-infra/README.md

     │   │   │   │   ├── startup-mongo.sh
     │   │   │   │   └── initiate-mongo.sh

-4. I understand that in production the setup would be different, I planned to create a landing zone that ensures each resource type (MongoDB, GKE, shared VPC) is housed within its own project, ensuring   resource isolation and fine-grained IAM control.
+4. In production the setup would be different, I planned to create a landing zone that ensures each resource type (MongoDB, GKE, shared VPC) is housed within its own project, ensuring   resource isolation and fine-grained IAM control.
 This setup would involve creating four dedicated service accounts, each adhering to the least privilege principle for specific roles, and binding each account to the necessary project to enhance security and maintainability.

 I understand that in production this is the procedure i would make